 They all knew that Adora Belle had met the new Postmaster General.
 After all, it was common knowledge that he now employed most of the golems from the Golem Trust.
 And her mother and aunt both knew he’d called here the day before.
 They’d accepted, however, that he’d come about the golems and that he’d only come there because the Trust had been closed for repairs, yet again.
 They hadn’t thought to ask why it was that he’d known enough about her to know where she lived.
 Or rather, how to figure out where she lived.

-In fact, for all their intense interest, her family had asked her remarkably little about the man himself.
+In fact, for all their intense interest in the resurrection of the post office, her family had asked her remarkably little about the man behind it all.

-The newspaper articles, the small things that Adora Belle had carefully chosen to say, the rumours and stories brought by the neighbours...
+The newspaper articles, the small things that Adora Belle had carefully chosen to say, the rumours and stories brought by neighbours and friends...
 These had been enough to bring some colour to her mother’s cheeks and some life back to her father’s eyes.
 It wasn’t hope exactly, their hearts were too battered and bruised for that.
-They would have to meet him themselves for the force of his personality to kindle real hope in them again, as it had in her.
+They would have to meet Moist von Lipwig themselves for the force of his personality to kindle real hope in them again, as it had in her.
 Still, it was some kind of life; more than they’d had before.

 For now, it was enough.